ssjunnebo/standalone_scripts/README.md

 Repository to store standalone scripts that do not belong to any bigger package or repository.

+### aviti_index_fixer.py
+Given a run manifest for Aviti, it generates a new one with the provided command line options.
+The new manifest will be output in the same place as the old, with the extension '_updated.csv'.

+#### Usage
+Examples:
+- Reverse complement index 1 and 2 for project P12345 and P67890:
+`python aviti_index_fixer.py --manifest_path AVITI_run_manifest_2450545934_24-1214961_250722_154957_EunkyoungChoi_untrimmed.csv --rc1 --rc2 --project P12345 --project P67890`
+- Swap indexes for all samples in the manifest:
+`python aviti_index_fixer.py --manifest_path AVITI_run_manifest_2450545934_24-1214961_250722_154957_EunkyoungChoi_untrimmed.csv --swap`
+- Include additional samples to the manifest, specifying the samples on the commandline:
+`python aviti_index_fixer.py --manifest_path AVITI_run_manifest_2450545934_24-1214961_250722_154957_EunkyoungChoi_untrimmed.csv --add_sample "P12345_1097,ATAC,AGGC,1,A__Project_25_16,301-10-10-301,ATAC-AGGC," --add_sample "P12345_1098,GTAC,GGGC,1,A__Project_25_16,301-10-10-301,GTAC-GGGC,"`
+- Include additional samples to the manifest, specifying the samples in a csv file (each line in the file needs to have the same format as in the manifest):
+`python aviti_index_fixer.py --manifest_path AVITI_run_manifest_2450545934_24-1214961_250722_154957_EunkyoungChoi_untrimmed.csv --add_sample samples.csv`

+#### Dependencies

+* click
+* pandas

 ### compute_undet_index_stats.py
 used to fetch stats about undermined indexes.